treyz1999-lgtm/CardGamePlus/docs/database.md

 Stores every persistent custom Card owned by a User.

-Cards are created from immutable Card templates plus zero or more purchased Effect templates.
+Cards are created from one immutable Card template and zero or more unlocked Effect templates.

 ### Attributes